oleksandr-semenenko/selenium_python/README.md

+⭐ This project is featured on my LinkedIn profile

 # Selenium + Python Test Automation Framework
 This repository contains a Python-based UI test automation framework built with Selenium WebDriver and pytest.